po1sigala/live/01-Class-Content/05-Third-Party-APIs-dev/01-Activities/04-Stu_Click-Events/README.md

 ## Actual Behavior

-When a user double-clicks the "Generate Password" button, a single character password is printed to the page.
+When a user double-clicks the "Generate Password" button, a two character password is printed to the page.

 ## Steps to Reproduce the Problem